The Private Wealth & Private Client Review: Gibraltar

 Gibraltar's legislation, systems and administrative practices have been independently tested and reviewed by the Financial Action Task Force, the International Monetary Fund and others.
 They have found Gibraltar's systems to be robust, effective and in accordance with best international standards.

 In December 2019, the Financial Action Task Force published the Moneyval mutual evaluation report on Gibraltar's anti-money laundering and counter-terrorist financing measures.
 The report details the very significant areas in which Gibraltar is compliant or largely compliant, particularly in our legislative framework and standards.
 The report did identify that Gibraltar needs to invest more effort into identifying, investigating and prosecuting money laundering and into the confiscation of proceeds of crime.
 A remediation programme has commenced to address these action points.

 Providers to the general public involved in company management and fiduciary services are required to be licensed and subject to regulation by the Financial Services Commission.
 Family office and private family holding management arrangements that do not provide services to third parties for profit do not come within the ambit of licensable activities.

 Gibraltar's response to international developments relating to transparency, anti-money laundering requirements and aggressive tax planning has been to increasingly focus on substance.

 OECD and EU tax-related agendas (e.g., base erosion and profit shifting) will continue to represent a major challenge to some aspects of planning that advisers have historically promoted.
-They undoubtedly, however, also represent an opportunity for those jurisdictions committed to and operating to best international standards, first-tier regulation and with competitive tax and residence regimes.
+They undoubtedly, however, also represent an opportunity for those jurisdictions committed to and operating to best international standards and first-tier regulation, and having competitive tax and residence regimes.

 2 For example, Commissioner of Inland Revenue v.
 Hang Seng Bank Ltd 3WLR 120 or AC 306 Inland Revenue Commissioner v.
 HK-TVB International WLR 439 or 2 AC 397.